 On how we cannot lose sight of the larger mission to create the conditions where digital government can be a reality.

-This week, I am excited to join my long-time friends and co-conspirators Katherine Benjamin and Katy Lalonde at the FWD50 conference to run a workshop based on what we’ve learned to date about how digital teams can be set up to deliver at the speed of need.
+This week, I am excited to join my former colleagues and long-time co-conspirators Katherine Benjamin and Katy Lalonde at the FWD50 conference to run a workshop based on what we’ve learned to date about how digital teams can be set up to deliver at the speed of need.
 My part of this workshop focuses on governance structures, and that’s the subject of this post.